dustinpfister/blog_posts/_posts/js-javascript-module-object-literal.md

 ### 4.1 - Basic IIFE example for a single method

 I place of just having a function expression as the value to be assigned to a key of an object literal I have have a self executing function expression or IIFE and it will then be the return value of this IIFE that will be the value for the pubic key of the object literal.
+It is then the return value that will be a function expression, and this inner function expression will then have access to private stuff in the body of the IIFE that can not be access form outside of the IIFE.

 ```js
 var utils = {};